L-e-c-o/PassTek/README.md

   <img src="img/logo_passtek.png" alt="PassTek logo" width="200"/>
 </p>

-**PassTek** is a Go program that analyzes password policy and provides various statistics about it.
+**PassTek** is a Go program i made that analyzes password policy and provides various statistics about it.

 ## Features